An ATV or Side By Side’s lifespan is 15 to 20 years if you do proper maintenance.

-Mileage and hours on an ATV can tell you a lot about them.
+Mileage and hours can tell you a lot about them.

 If you see an ATV with high mileage, but low hours it tells us they like to drive it fast.
 Not always an issue because this is normal when riding in the dunes but a huge red flag if taken to the extreme.

 If you see an ATV with low mileage and high hours, it tells us they do more trail riding or are hunters.
 It could also mean they do a lot of snow plowing if they live where it snows a lot.